 Keep in mind that the above figures are the national average.
 Depending on your location, home care can either be significantly less expensive or much more expensive than the listed costs.
 For example, in Louisiana, in-home care costs an average of $3,218, potentially saving residents over $1,000 a month compared to the national average.
 However, in Washington, the price for the same services average $5,720 a month.
 Regardless of one’s state, home health care will almost always be more expensive than basic home care because of the medical certifications and training required of the caregivers.

 Many seniors and their families find it challenging to pay for care, whether delivered in one’s home or a residential community.
 Fortunately, there are financial assistance options available for in-home care.
 Read on to learn more about the available options and if any of them may be able to lessen your financial burden.

 In some cases, an individual’s private insurance may cover some of the cost of in-home care.
 This typically applies to people with long-term care insurance, as most long-term care services, including home care, are not covered by regular insurance policies.

 Long-term care insurance is designed to cover senior care, including in-home care.
 However, coverage varies depending on the insurance provider, the specific policy, and other factors, including the age of the beneficiary when they signed up for the policy.
-In many cases, long-term care insurance will only begin to cover care once the beneficiary needs assistance with at least two ADLs, so those only in need of companion care may not be covered even if they do have long-term care insurance.
+Often, long-term care insurance will only begin to cover care once the beneficiary needs assistance with at least two ADLs.
+So those only in need of companion care may not be covered even if they do have long-term care insurance.

 Note that purchasing long-term care insurance once you already need care is typically not an option, and if it is, the policy will not cover very much.
 To learn more about these policies, visit longtermcare.acl.gov.